Swiss Chard Steamed with Tomatoes

 - 2 ripe tomatoes- chopped

-- Chop Swiss chard ( about 1-inch thick) and rinse, submerging under cold running water in a large pot (an 8 quart size pot or larger).
+- Chop the entire bunch of Swiss chard ( about 1-inch thick) and rinse, submerging under cold running water in a large pot (an 8-quart size pot or larger).
 If the chard is full of soil, scatter some salt over the chard.
 Salt is a trick our mom used to help wash the soil off veggies.
 Drain in a colander.
 Repeat with the second bunch.
-Drain also in colander.
+Drain also in the colander.

 - Then rinse the pot, then dry the pot with a paper towel.

 - Place the pot on the stove.
-And on medium heat, add olive oil, red pepper flakes and garlic.
-Saute garlic for 1 minute, to fragrant the olive oil, Do not brown the garlic.
-TURN off heat!
+On medium heat, add olive oil, red pepper flakes, and garlic.
+Sauté the garlic for 1 minute, to fragrant the olive oil.
+Do not brown the garlic.
+TURN off the heat!
 (Have the lid to the pot nearby).

 - TURN ON the heat again to medium-low heat.
 Cook the Swiss chard covered for 10 minutes, stirring occasionally.
 The chard will shrink down as it cooks.

 - Then uncover, and lower the heat to simmer the chard for a few minutes more, and to allow some of the liquid to evaporate.
 Taste and adjust the salt, if needed.

 - Turn off heat and COVER, let the chard stand and steam for 2 minutes more.
 Stems should be tender to the bite.